jomjol/AI-on-the-edge-device/README.md

 ##### Rolling - (2020-12-29)

+* MQTT: LWT (Last Will Testament) implemented: "connection lost" is written to the error topic in case of connection lost (`TopicError`)

+2020-12-29

 * Parameter `TimerServer` added to `config.ini`
 * Update digital CNN to v7.2.1 (additional digital images trained)
 * Bug fixing: